data-mie/dbt-course/README.md

 # dbt-course

 Welcome to the dbt Course project!
+If you're here to do the pre-course work, head to [pre-course/pre_course.md](pre-course/pre_course.md).

 ## Resources